lixianphys/Scientific-data/docs/readme.md

  ##### module `delband`
  Remove bands from a system
  This can be done by `python toybands/delband.py`.
 It will prompt a dialogue `which band to delete?
 Input the index number: Or press 'e' to exit`.
 Type the number in front of all the parameters within a row for that band you want to delete.
 Or quit by typing `e`.
+In some cases, you need to delete bands in multiple-line scipts, then just using `python toybands/delband.py -i [INDEX or all]`  'all' will let you empty the system.

  ##### module `run`
  `python toybands/run.py [-option][parameters]`
  - `-enplot`: optional, plot the energy versus bfield (yes/no)
  - `-denplot`: optional, plot the density versus bfield (yes/no)
  - `-simu`: optional, dynamically generate relationship between the density and the bfield at steps of input density (yes/no)
+ - `-dosm`:optional, mapping of DOS onto (n,B) (yes/no)
  - `-dos`: optional, plot dos versus bfield (yes/no)
  - `--allden`: optional, densities for each band: start1 end1 start2 end2 ...
  - `-nos`: optional, number of steps in the simulation